-Conformity Assessment Element Manufacturer Responsibility RA / CAB Responsibility Sub- Clause Conformity assessment of Quality Management System (QMS) Establish and maintain a QMS.
-Be satisfied that a current and appropriate QMS is in place or otherwise conduct a QMS audit prior to marketing authorization.
-5.1 the QMS Post Market Surveillance Establish and maintain an adverse event reporting procedure according to GHTF SG2 guidance.
-Be satisfied that a current and appropriate adverse event reporting procedure is in place as part of the QMS.
-5.2 Conformity assessment of device safety Technical Documentation Prepare and submit a STED for review.
-Conduct a review, normally premarket, of the STED sufficient to determine conformity to Essential Principles.
-5.3 & performance Declaration of Conformity Prepare, sign and submit.
-Review and verify compliance with requirements.
-5.4 Registration Registration of manufacturers and their devices Perform according to regulatory requirements.
-Maintain and verify as appropriate.
-5.5
+Conformity Manufacturer RA / CAB Responsibility Section Assessment Responsibility Element Quality Establish and maintain a Be satisfied that a current and 5.1 Management full QMS. appropriate QMS is in place or System (QMS) otherwise conduct a QMS audit prior to marketing authorization.
+Post Market Establish and maintain an Be satisfied that a current and 5.2 Surveillance adverse event reporting appropriate adverse event procedure according to reporting procedure is in place as GHTF SG2 guidance. part of the QMS.
+Technical Prepare and submit STED Receive and conduct a premarket 5.3 Documentation for review. review of the STED sufficient to determine conformity to Essential Principles.
+Declaration of Prepare, sign and submit.
+Review and verify compliance 5.4 Conformity with requirements.
+Registration of Perform according to Maintain and verify as 5.5 manufacturers regulatory requirements. appropriate. and their devices